Stallings's Fibring Theorem and $\mathrm{PD}^3$-pairs

-If $M^3$ is sporadic then there are only two epimorphisms $\pi_1(M^3) \to \Z$ and the result obviously holds.
-Hence, from now on we assume that $M^3$ is not sporadic.
-We claim that it suffices to consider 3-manifolds $M^3$ with incompressible boundary, and which are \emph{$P^2$-irreducible}, meaning irreducible and not containing an embedded two-sided projective plane.
-Indeed, the Loop Theorem \cite{Papakyriakopoulos1957} and Perelman's resolution of the Poincar\'e Conjecture imply that if a non-sporadic 3-manifold $M^3$ has compressible boundary or is reducible, then the fundamental group splits as a non-trivial free product.
-Furthermore, if a non-sporadic $M^3$ is irreducible and contains a two-sided embedded projective plane, then by \cite{Heil1973} its fundamental group is of the form $(A \ast B) \rtimes \mathbb{Z}/ 2 \mathbb{Z}$ with $A$ and $B$ non-trivial groups.
+If $M^3$ contains a compressible boundary component, then a standard argument using Papakyriakopoulos' Loop Theorem (see e.g. \cite[Lemma~1.5]{AschenbrennerFriedlWilton2015}) shows that again $\pi_1(M^3)$ admits a non-trivial free product decomposition.

+Finally, if a non-sporadic $M^3$ is irreducible and contains a two-sided embedded projective plane, then by \cite{Heil1973} its fundamental group is of the form $(A \ast B) \rtimes \mathbb{Z}/ 2 \mathbb{Z}$ with $A$ and $B$ non-trivial groups.
 Hence, we may assume that $M^3$ is $P^2$-irreducible and thus by the Sphere Theorem \cite{Papakyriakopoulos1957} and the Projective Plane Theorem \cite{Epstein1961}, combined with the fact that $\pi_1(M^3)$ is infinite, we conclude that $M^3$ is aspherical.

 Let $\mathcal{H} = \{H_i\}_{i \in I}$ be the family of subgroups of $\pi_1(M^3)$ corresponding to the boundary components of $M^3$.
 Then $(\pi_1(M^3), \mathcal{H})$ is a $\mathrm{PD}^3$-pair.
 Hence by the proof of \cref{PD3_group}, $K \simeq \pi_1(\Sigma)$ for some compact surface $\Sigma$, and there exists a homeomorphism $f \colon \Sigma \to \Sigma$ such that $\pi_1(M^3)$ is isomorphic to the fundamental group of the mapping torus $M_f$ of $f$,